Reed Reactor Experimenter Information

 • You want to study the biological effects of radiation without making the sample itself radioactive.

-• You need to use radiation.
+• You need to use radioactive materials or radiation.

 The reactor is available for Reed Student use regardless of your major or type of thesis, and is free of charge.
+The reactor is available to students at other educational institutions pending a formal proposal.

-Overview | NAA | PGNAA | Gamma | Scheduling | Elements | Sample Preparation ]
+Overview | NAA | Gamma | Scheduling | Elements ]

 Overview